If you lift heavy enough, long enough, eventually there is a pretty good chance that your lower back will be telling you to back off.

-Many times I've had low-back issues - tight QL ligaments, misaligned sacroiliac joints, etc - that caused me to back off of heavy squats or deadlifts for a bit while I did rehabilitate work for the aching back.
+Many times I've had low-back issues - tight QL ligaments, misaligned sacroiliac joints and pelvis - which caused me to back off of squats, deadlifts and loaded hinging movements for a bit while I did rehabilitate work for the aching back.

 This poses a challenge - how can we set up our routine so that we can allow for our back to get a break from the most low-back intensive movements, while at the same time, those are the bread and butter of our routines?

 The Worst Offenders

 One would think it is the causes are invariably from doing heavy squats or deadlifts.
 Doing either of these in bad form, especially with bad form and neglecting supplementary work to stabilize the core is asking for back problems eventually.

 When it comes to herniated lumbar discs, one of the biggest culprits is actually the leg press.